 In 2010, together with her family, she founded the non-profit The Books For Walls Project which supports literacy, libraries, and book love.
 In 2019, together with her younger sister Sonja, she transformed BFWP into an official non-profit Look Wonder Discover with the mission “Cultivating curiosity: researching and creating content supporting literacy, learning, creativity, and contemplation.”

 Since she was small, Nadia helped to create and facilitate community art projects, workshops, and classes for art centers, festivals, and non-profits.
-Nadia currently teaches art at Crooked Tree Arts Center in Traverse City.
+Nadia currently teaches art at Crooked Tree Arts Center in Traverse City and works at Yoga For Health Education.
 Nadia also serves as an advisory board member for Grace Community Birth Center in Haiti.

 When not reading, she is either writing, drawing, painting, teaching art, studying the humanities and sciences, or thinking philosophical thoughts.